gamefrenza/AI_Legal_Agent/docs/Study_Guide.md

 This multi-model approach, combined with domain-specific training and continuous improvement, enables the system to provide accurate and reliable contract analysis.
 -------------------------------------
-Based on the codebase analysis, the Legal Automation System implements a comprehensive regulatory monitoring and compliance system through several interconnected components.
+ The Legal Automation System implements a comprehensive regulatory monitoring and compliance system through several interconnected components.
 Here's how it works:

 1. **Regulatory Tracking System**:
 ```python